sajid-ali-khan/learning-program-solutions/week1/DataStructuresAndAlgorithms/FinancialForecasting/src/TimeComplexityAnalysis.md

 Whic is,
 `A=P×(1+r)^t`, making the optimized Time Complexity = `O(1)`.

-This also optimizes the Space Complexity making the Optimized Space Complexity = `O(1)` i.e., Constant Time.
+This also optimizes the Space Complexity making the Optimized Space Complexity = `O(1)` i.e., Constant Space.